tealvince/SQLayout/README.md

         ....
     }

-With Sequential Layout Views, a container wrapper view enumerates over its arranged subviews, which define their layout logic via "calculators" that are added as decorators of each view to define the layout, spacing, and insets.
-Since layout logic is passed details about the container and the previous object laid out, they can usually be replaced with a set of premade standard calculators.
-They can still be defined with custom code, however, or made by composing existing calculators.
+With Sequential Layout Views, a container wrapper view (SQLayoutView) contains one or more arrangedItems.
+It enumerates over its arranged subviews when layoutSubviews is called, each of which define their layout logic via "calculators" that are added as decorators of each view.
+These calculators define the layout, spacing, and insets of each view.
+Since each calculator is passed the information it needs in a generic way, the calculators are usually reusable and can often replaced with a set of premade standard calculators defined in SQLayoutCalculators.
+They can still be defined with custom code, however, or made by composing existing calculators to handle unique edge cases.

     let contentView = SQLayoutView.contentView(addedTo: view, layoutGuide: view.safeAreaLayoutGuide)